jethro-swan/om_development_roadmap/README.md

 - a simulation and visualization suite
 - support for compound/vector currencies (information-retentive)
 - modelling, forecasting and algedonic tools

+Another objective here is to provide an API consistent with, but a superset of, that of the _Open Money_ suite described above.
+This will simplify development of portable and re-usable components.

 The recursively-nested, holonic structure of the OM suite reflects the structure of the Viable System Model, so a suite of tols will be developed over